bg-write/candyfloss-flask/README.md

 [Return to top](#top)

-Candyfloss's styling is inspired by the print covers of the 'London Review of Books' and models Google's Python style guide with a few variations.
+Candyfloss's styling is inspired by the print covers of the 'London Review of Books.'

 ### CSS

 Candyfloss's CSS is all done in `styles.css`.
 Media queries are currently set for the following break points:

-- **992px**: most iPads and Surface Pros
+- **992px**: most iPads and Surface Pros.
-- **600px**: most iPhones and Samsung Galaxies
+- **600px**: most iPhones and Samsung Galaxies.
-- **360px**: for the Galaxy Fold
+- **360px**: for the Galaxy Fold.

 Color CSS variables are defined as: